-Each fall the Middle School participates in an annual Jeopardy! assembly.
-This year's assemby was on Wednesday, September 26.
+Each fall Middle School students role the dice to see who wins in our annual Jeopardy assembly!
+This year's neck and neck competition was held on Wednesday, October 2, 2013.
 Here’s how it works: Students meet in homeroom groups to answer questions that will be part of the game.
-Each homeroom sends a representative to the stage to create a “grade level team” for the competition, then teams choose a category and a value and are given an “answer.”
+Each homeroom sends a representative to the stage to create a “grade level team” for the competition; then teams choose a category and a value and are given an “answer.”
 They have one minute to generate a response—in question form, of course!
 Categories that are typically covered include Middle School Life, Quakerism, GFS in General and Faculty Facts.
-Last Wednesday, it really looked like the seventh grade reps were down for a sure win, but lost at the last minute to the eighth grade by miscalculating the amount they wagered in final jeopardy round.
-Sorry guys!
-Better luck next year!
-A special thanks goes out to Deb Brackett and Jeff Fetterman who organized the assembly.

 Test your GFS IQ with some of the “answers” from last year's competiton:

-Middle School Life for 100: “The names of the two people most likely to answer the phone in the MS office.”
+Middle School Life for 100: “The names of the two faculty members who have been to a country in Africa.”

 General GFS for 300: “The year GFS was founded.”